IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

      ```

 1. Before we push the image to OpenShift's internal image registry, create a separate project named `apps`.
-   Choose one of two ways:
+   Choose one of two ways to create the project:

-   - Via command line:
+   - Via the command line:
      ```
      oc new-project apps
      ```

-   - Via the console:
+   - Via the console, from the left-panel:
      - Click on **Home** > **Projects**.
      - Click on `Create Project` button.
      - Enter `apps` for the _Name_ field and click on `Create`.